younahjeon/apple_facestim_generation/README.md

 ## Step 5
 Now you can animate the outcome of Step 4 using the **_b_** (betas) from Step 2.
 For example, if you want to create a smiling face, set blenshapes *mouthSmileL*, *mouthSmileR*, and *jawOpen* to 1, and calculate Y = Xb.

+Consult StimGenExample.m for creating a face stimulus from scratch and animating to a new expression.